itz-me-zappex/flux/README.md

 ```

 ### Autostart
-Just add command to autostart using your DE settings or WM config.
+Just add command to autostart using your DE/WM settings.
 Running daemon as root also possible, but that feature almost useless.

 ### Warning for KDE Plasma users
-If you use KDE Plasma on X11, make sure `$DESKTOP_SESSION` variable contains `plasmax11` (that is what it contains on KDE Neon which I used for testing) to apply workaround which fixes issue with inability to detect termination of windows.
-Alternatively, run `flux` with command like `DESKTOP_SESSION='plasmax11' flux [OPTIONS]`.
+If you use KDE Plasma on X11, make sure `printenv DESKTOP_SESSION` command returns `plasmax11` (that is what it returns on KDE Neon which I used for testing) to apply workaround which fixes issue with inability to detect termination of windows.
+If this variable blank or command above returns another value, then set it to be `plasmax11` in shell profile, alternatively, run `flux` with command like `DESKTOP_SESSION='plasmax11' flux`.

 ## Configuration
 A simple INI is used for configuration.